Accio/AMIDD/docs/README.md

 ## Student presentation topics and reference papers

-We will announce presentation topics and reference papers end of October.
+You can vote for your presentation topics via [Google Form](https://forms.gle/pov9pfaitWAwVoFS9) by November the first.

 ## End-term project

-We will announce the end-term project in due time.

 ## Assessment